paulmalherbe/Tartan/doc/QST.rst

 .................
 If you are going to use the `Creditor's Ledger` you must perform the following procedures in order:

-+ Create a control record for the company using `Control Record`.
++ Create a control record for the company using `File Maintenance -> Control Record`.
 + If you elected to integrate with the General Ledger you must create the `crs_ctl` and `dis_rec` control accounts as per above.
-+ Create Creditor's accounts using `Masterfile Records`.
++ Create Creditor's accounts using `File Maintenance -> Masterfile Records`.
-+ Capture the account's opening balances using `Journals` in `Data Capture`.
++ Capture the account's opening balances using `Data Capture -> Journals`.
-+ Print an aged analysis using `Age Analysis` and ensure that your totals balance.
++ Print an aged analysis using `Reporting -> Age Analysis` and ensure that your totals balance.
 If not, recapture the incorrect ones.

 Please remember that if you are integrating the Creditors and General Ledger systems, the control account must balance with the age analysis.